kerim/syllabi/aboriginal-images.markdown

 1. **Course Overview**
     * Introduce syllabus, topic, & expectations for student work.
 2. **Narrative**
-    * Narrative	Pramaggiore & Wallis - Chapter  4
+    * Pramaggiore, Maria and Tom Wallis.
+2008. *Film: A critical introduction*.
+Boston:Pearson.
+(Pramaggiore & Wallis) - Chapter  4
     * [Film] Pocahontas/風中奇緣 (81)
 3. **Mise en Scene**
     * Pramaggiore & Wallis - Chapter 5
     * [Film] The Searchers/搜索者 (119)
 4. **Indigenous Narrative Film I**
+    * Huhndorf, Shari.
+"Atanarjuat, the Fast Runner: Culture, History, and Politics in Inuit Media." *American Anthropologist* 105, no. 4 (2003): 822-26.
-    * [Film]The Fast Runner/冰原快跑人 (172)
+    * [Film] The Fast Runner/冰原快跑人 (172)
 5. **Editing**
     * Pramaggiore & Wallis - Chapter 7
-    * [Film] "The Last Of The Mohicans/大地英豪 (117)
+    * [Film] The Last Of The Mohicans/大地英豪 (117)
 6. **Native Americans in Film**
-    * Kilpatrick - Native Americans
-    * Green - "The Pocahontas Perplex"
+    * Kilpatrick, Jacquelyn.
+2003.
+"Native Americans."
+In *The Columbia Companion to American History on Film: How the Movies Have Portrayed the American Past*.
+Edited by Peter C. Rollins. p.
+277-87.
+New York: Columbia University Press.
+    * Green, Rayna.
+"The Pocahontas Perplex: Images of American Indian Women in American Culture."
+In *Native American Voices: A Reader* (2nd Edition), edited by Susan Lobo, and Steve Talbot, Prentice Hall, 2000.
     * [Film] Reel Injun/英雄本色 (51)
 7. **Indigenous Narrative Film II**
-    * Chang - "In the Realm of the Indigenous"
+    * Chang, Anita Wen-shin.
+"In the Realm of the Indigenous: Local, National, and Global Articulations in Fishing Luck." *Positions: East Asia Cultures Critique* 17.3 (2009): 643-653.
     * Huhndorf - "Atanarjuat"
     * [Film] Fishing Luck/等待飛魚 (96)
 8. **期中考試**